k-huynh/khcraft/README.md

 - implement method to upgrade enchantments (from available enchantments)
 - Should notify on skill level up
 - /skills should show all your xp
+- implement auto-enchanting tools in inventory based on userenchantments
+- add a way to remove all selected enchantments for a skill/tool

 ## Future tasks if I can be bothered
 - GUI for 'server store'